opencog/atomspace/opencog/atomspace/README.md

-This has several downsides -- a run-time performance penalty for every lookup (because a more complex lookup) and an API penalty: its not enough to just have the atom in hand; noe must also specify the atomspace.
+This has several downsides -- a run-time performance penalty for every lookup (because a more complex lookup) and an API penalty: its not enough to just have the atom in hand; one must also specify the atomspace.

+### Design C)
+Store the key-value DB's in the atomspace (and not in the atom).
+This has several downsides -- a space penalty (a hash table or b-tree in the atomspace) and a time penalty (a hash/btree lookup).
+This might be OK, if most atoms had no values at all attached to them.
+However, for all existing applications, the majority of atoms have either TV's or AV's or both.

 ------
 Conclusion: Design A2 seems like the best, for now.